Halo Effect

 Priority placement: The halo from early page impressions compounds throughout the session.
 Front-load your highest-credibility proof elements:

-- Trust bar with recognizable logos immediately below the hero
+- Trust bar with recognizable logos immediately below the hero section

 - Specific, attributed results in the first testimonial